+"Why CPAP mask leaks?", "How to get correct air pressure from the CPAP machine?" and "Which CPAP mask is best for me?" are some questions arising from a common issue - air leakage from CPAP mask.
 A leaky CPAP mask is a serious problem.
-If air is escaping from your mask, that means you aren't getting the proper air pressure you need to completely treat your sleep apnea.
+If air is escaping from your mask, that means you aren't getting the proper air pressure you need to treat your sleep apnea completely.
 It can also cause discomfort in the airways and nasal passages, causing them to dry out and become irritated, even with the use of the CPAP humidifier.

 The air coming from your CPAP machine through the mask is supposed to act as a splint to hold your airways open while you sleep.
 Depending on the severity of your sleep apnea, you might need a higher air pressure than someone with a less severe case of sleep apnea.

-This is why it's so important to always get the correct air pressure.
-Don't want to feel worse or put your health in danger, and you don't want to be using the CPAP machine for nothing.
+This is why it's so important always to get the correct air pressure.
+You don't want to feel worse or put your health in danger, also you don't want to be using the CPAP machine for nothing.

-Seal Leak.
-The leak in the seal of the CPAP mask is the most common kind of leak.
-This is often caused by an ill-fitting mask, and it happens when there's a small space between your face and the seal.
+Seal Leak: The leak in the seal of the CPAP mask is the most common kind of leak.
+An ill-fitting mask often causes this, and it happens when there's a small space between your face and the seal.

 What happens when your CPAP mask leaks?